 Children‘s Oral Health Program

-Zufall Health’s Children’s Oral Health Program is funded through a grant from the New Jersey Department of Health and is implemented in northwest New Jersey by a Regional Oral Health Coordinator employed by Zufall Health.
+Zufall Health’s Children’s Oral Health Program is funded through a grant from the New Jersey Department of Health and is implemented in north and central New Jersey by a Regional Oral Health Coordinator employed by Zufall Health.

 The Children’s Oral Health Program provides many educational programs and resources including: